krbarounis/Amazon_Reviews_NLP_Project/README.md

 ## Process

-For this project, we used a Stanford dataset of Amazon product reviews spanning 18 years.
+For this project, we used a Stanford dataset of Amazon electronic product reviews spanning 18 years.
 We cleaned the data using standard NLP techniques (i.e. removing stop words, lemmatizing, and tokenizing).
 We then used supervised classification algorithms to classify reviews into rating buckets (1-5).
-We also used an unsupervised topic modeling algorithm (LDA) to cluster reviews into topics.
+We also used the unsupervised topic modeling algorithm, LDA, to cluster reviews into topics.

 ## Data and EDA